Startxlabs/startxlabs-react-native-ui-kit/Readme.md

 # startxlabs-rn-kit

-Collection of all day to day usage UI elements for React Native.
+Collection of all day to day UI elements for React Native.

 ## Installation